Seattle Japanese Garden: History

-During their October, 1960 stop in Seattle, the Japanese Crown Prince Akihito and Crown Princess Michiko visited the newly opened garden.
+During their October 1960 stop in Seattle, the Japanese Crown Prince Akihito and Crown Princess Michiko visited the newly opened garden.
 Together, they planted a cherry tree and a white birch, the latter a symbol (o-shirushi) of the Princess's family.
+Access to the garden was initially free until turnstiles with a 10-cent fee were installed in May 1961.

-The original tea house was burned by vandals on April 9, 1973, and reconstructed by Yasunori "Fred" Sugita in 1980 and 1981.
-It took eight years of fundraising by the Arboretum Foundation until the teahouse was ready to be rebuilt.
+The original teahouse was burned by vandals on April 9, 1973, and reconstructed by Yasunori "Fred" Sugita in 1980 and 1981.
+It took eight years for the Arboretum Foundation to raise $175,000, with assistance from the Urasenke Foundation, until the teahouse was ready to be rebuilt.
+The teahouse was rededicated by Sen Sōshitsu XV on May 16, 1981, and named "Shoseian".

 The garden has undertaken several other infrastructure improvements, including a new gatehouse and community meeting room.
+Several paths were modified to comply with wheelchair accessibility requirements in the late 1990s.
+The garden underwent a major renovation from 2001 to 2002 to restore the eroded pond and replace deteriorating bridges and plants.
 The Gatehouse project was completed in 2009.
 The new structure includes a bronze gate designed by a local Seattle sculptor Gerard Tsutakawa.
+As part of planning for the project, the garden was designated as a city historical landmark by the Seattle Landmarks Preservation Board on May 21, 2008.

-The garden was awarded the Japanese Foreign Minister’s Commendation for its contributions to the promotion of mutual understanding between Japan and the United States on December 1, 2020.
+The garden was awarded the Japanese Foreign Minister's Commendation for its contributions to the promotion of mutual understanding between Japan and the United States on December 1, 2020.

 Cultural events

 The Seattle Japanese Garden hosts several cultural celebrations throughout the year, including: